auraphp/Aura.View/README.md

 Writing Template Scripts
 ------------------------

-Aura View template scripts are written in plain PHP and do not require you to learn a new markup language.
+Aura View template scripts are written in plain PHP and do not require a new markup language.
 The `Template` object executes the template scripts inside the `Template` object scope, so use of `$this` refers to the `Template` object.
 The following is an example script:

     <?php $e = $this->getHelper('escape'); ?>
     <html>